 • Fire Safety – This bill extends the deadline to retrofit multi-family buildings 75 feet or taller with a fire sprinkler system or engineered life safety system until January 1, 2024.
 It also allows for unit owners by majority vote to forego the retrofitting with a sprinkler system.

+The HB 7103 was signed by the governor on June 28, 2019.
 To read more please follow this link.

 Lotis in Wellington: Project proposal featured in The Palm Beach Post